-Social anxiety does not mean that you lack social skills; this occurs when you have a fear of being scrutinized or judged in social situations, fear you will be embarrassed or mess up, or become anxious performing in front of others.
+Social anxiety is the fear or preoccupation with being scrutinized or judged in social situations, fear you will be embarrassed or mess up, or become anxious performing in front of others.
 Important to note is that those social situations almost always cause anxiety and are often avoided or endured with much displeasure.
 In children, this anxiety can look like crying, tantrums, clinging, freezing, or not speaking.

 Social anxiety is becoming more prevalent in today’s world due to advances in technology.
 Many of our daily activities can be done while avoiding people; we can order and deliver our groceries to the door, do our shopping online, meetings via Skype, read a book on your phone instead of checking it out at the library.
 So when you are required to interact face-to-face with another or perform in front of a crowd, this can be quite nerve-racking.
 Our goal will be to relieve that anxiety and assist you in those tasks you want to achieve.